APLanguage/aplang-specs/README.md

                         if(friend.name == name)
                           break friend
 ```
 If a friend was found, it will be broken and it returns the found friend.
-We can also notice, that the if has no else branch, this is due that this the for should return 1 value, which is provided only by breaks, therefore, the if is parsed and evaluated as a statement and not as an expression.
+We can also notice, that the if has no else branch, this is due that this the for should return 1 value, which is provided only by breaks, therefore, there s no need for the if to explicitly return a value.

 Moreover there are a notion of "label", with `break@label [expr]` you can specify which loop to break.
 The specified expression is returened or added to collection, as if it where in the with the label specified loop.
 Example: